~AUDIO~---images---comment---transcript---notes---links---site navigation

 audio---images---comment---transcript---~NOTES~---links---site navigation

-This is one of several newspaper items featuring Papa Charles in his Government Weather Observer role.
-They are:
+This is one of a series of documents that I have uploaded featuring Papa Charles in his Government Weather Observer role.
+You can find the whole list in:

 The Native American weather references in this item interest me.
 I had heard of Indian summer but not of squaw winter or squaw summer.
 As far as I can tell, if you add "Indian" or "squaw" to a season name, it means, "Well, who would have thought you'd get that kind of weather at this time of year?"